It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Some orthodontic services

-• Out-of-province / out-of-country coverage: Does not provide any coverage for treatment, prescription drugs or medical supplies outside the province.
-Some coverage for emergency hospital care is available when travelling outside Canada, limited to a maximum of $75.00 per day
+• Out-of-province / out-of-country coverage: some coverage for emergency hospital care when you travel outside Canada, limited to a maximum daily payment of $75.00, in Canadian funds

 • Supplemental insurance is strongly recommended